osama-ammar/LLM_Finetune/README.md

 ### In this Project I :

-* Finetuned GPT2 with LoRA
+* Finetuned GPT2 with LoRA and QLoRA
 * Used MLFlow for experiments tracking and reproducibility
 * Deployed the finetuned LLM with Fast API